Frédéric Petit (21st-century politician): Early life and education

+Professional career

 In September 1982, he did a 16-month national service in Cameroon, and on his return, he decided to work full time on a social project in the Borny ZUP, in Metz.
 He spent eleven years as director of the Borny social center management committee.

 In 1994, he became director of the Bévoye intercultural center, a cross-border experience for young Europeans.

 In 1998, he joined the Compagnie générale de chauffe, the forerunner of the Veolia Énergie group, which in 2000 offered him the opportunity to move to Central Europe (Lithuania and then Poland) where the group was actively developing at the time.

 From 2005 to 2009, he managed Onyx Polska (Veolia Environnement).
 He was elected by the profession as President of the Polish Waste Treatment Employers' Union.
 In this capacity, he participated to the works of the Polish Parliament.

 In 2009 and 2010, he worked on a freelance basis, carrying out a wide range of engineering and transition management assignments in Europe (methane capture in the old mines of the Donbas, advice to a Polish MEP for the Cop 15, heating network audits in Eastern Europe, etc.).